craigpastro/pgfga/README.md

 This is a WIP.
 There is no documentation.
 There are no tests.
 There are no validations.
 There are plans to add these things, and a bunch more.
 See the "roadmap" below.
-Please help out if you are interested :the_horns:
+Please help out if you are interested!

 ## Usage